zuhlke/engineering-posts/README.md

 After that you can start working on your blogpost in your repository.
 For information about the metadata in your blogpost and specific markdown of Hashnode please refer to their template repository: https://github.com/Hashnode/Hashnode-source-from-github-template

 When you are ready you can then open a pull request to this repository and set somebody from the organisation as the reviewer.
 As soon as this person has reviewed your PR and everything has been resolved, it can be merged onto the main branch.
 If you're unfamiliar with this, please refer to this guide by github: https://docs.github.com/en/get-started/quickstart/github-flow

+## Upload and use pictures
+To use pictures you can upload them with the Hashnode [uploader tool](https://hashnode.com/uploader).
+This will output a url which you can include in your blog post.